devonfw-tutorials/tutorial-compiler/documentation/Functions.md

     - **Optional**
     - **Type**- String
     - **Description**-  Path of the file to get the content from.
 Relative to the playbook directory.
-#### example
+#### Example:
-createFile("cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java", "files/CustomerEntity.java")
+* createFile("cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java", "files/CustomerEntity.java")

+##### Note:
-Note: This function will work without a devonfw-ide installation.
+This function will work without a devonfw-ide installation.

 ***

 ### changeFile <a name="changeFile"></a>
 This function is used to insert, append and replace some text in a file.
-#### parameter
+#### Parameter:
 This function consist of 2 parameters
 1. First parameter:
     - **Required**